 The End of the Bronze Age

 In modern scholarly debates, the Sea People have received much attention, because it was believed that their attacks caused the demise of the Bronze Age system.
 However, the story must be more complex than this.
 As indicated, it was not the Sea People but the Kaska people who made the Hittites abandon their capital.
 It remains to be seen whether the “Sea People” caused the destruction or that their wanderings were the consequence of an earlier collapse.
+There certainly was a climate anomaly.

 Initially, the Sea People must have been small bands like the Ekweš warriors who joined the Libyans.
 Later, more people started to look for a better future: migrating nations like the Denyen.
 If the words "Ekweš" and "Denyen" indeed both refer to people from Greece, the name change may document an ethnic change in Greece after the collapse of the Myceanaean palaces.